-A Civil Works Contractor to be appointed by the MDFG to undertake the construction will be responsible for mitigating impacts resulting from the construction activities.
-Based on the RAP and the Technical Design, the parcel of land that will be identified and acquired will be demarcated to clearly delineate it from the remaining non-acquired parts.
-The construction activities shall be monitored closely by the MDFG to ensure compliance to the temporary mitigating measures.
+A Civil Works Contractor to be selected by the MDF to undertake the construction will be responsible for mitigating impacts resulting from the construction activities in accordance with ESMP.
+The construction activities shall be monitored closely by the MDF to ensure the compliance with ESMP.